School of Art and Design

 ARTH 4315.
 History of Experimental Film.

-This course provides an overview of experiments in avant-garde and artists' films from 1920 until the present.
-Students will learn how to analyze the meaning in moving images that exhibit unconventional narratives and will examine reactions these films have provoked in audiences past and present.
+This course provides an overview of experiments in avant-garde and artists' films from 1920 to the present.
+Students learn how to analyze meaning in moving images that exhibit unconventional narratives, cinematography, and editing.
+They examine and assess reactions to these films among audiences past and present while developing their own analytical perspectives.
+Through close viewing, historical study, discussion, and written analysis, students explore how these works challenge dominant modes of visual representation and reflect broader social, philosophical, and aesthetic developments across different historical and cultural contexts.

 3 Credit Hours.
 3 Lecture Contact Hours.
 2 Lab Contact Hours.